Leonid Kuchma: Involvement in the 2014 pro-Russian conflict in Ukraine

-Russo-Ukrainian War
+Russian invasion of Ukraine

 When Russia began its invasion of Ukraine in 2022, Kuchma said that he would remain to help defend the country: "I stay at home, in Ukraine, because we are all in our Homeland, there is no other.
 And we will defend it together until the very victory – without division into party columns, without personal interests and old arguments.
 United we stand around the Flag, the Army, and the President.
 Ukraine is not Russia.
 And it will never become Russia.
 No matter how hard they want this.
 We are already winning.
 And this can’t be stopped.
 And I will only say to the Russian Federation that I agree with the words of my compatriots who say in one voice: damn you all!".

+In November 2023, Kuchma presented his new book Ukraine is Not Russia: Twenty Years Later.

 Family and personal life

-Leonid Kuchma has been married to Lyudmyla Kuchma since 1967.
-She is the Honorary President of the National Fund of Social Protection of Mothers and Children, "Ukraine to Children" and is also known as a paralympic movement in Ukraine supporter.
+Kuchma has been married to Lyudmyla Talalayeva since 1967. is the Honorary President of the National Fund of Social Protection of Mothers and Children, "Ukraine to Children" and is also known as a paralympic movement in Ukraine supporter.

 Kuchma's only child, daughter Olena Pinchuk, is married to Viktor Pinchuk, an industrialist and philanthropist whose Victor Pinchuk Foundation regularly hosts Ukraine-dedicated and philanthropic forums at the annual World Economic Forum in Davos.
-Olena Pinchuk has a son Roman (born in 1991, from her previous marriage with Ukrainian businessman Igor Franchuk) who attends Brown University, and two daughters with Viktor Pinchuk, Katerina (born in 2003) and Veronica (2011).

-Olena Pinchuk founded the ANTIAIDS Foundation in 2003.
-According to the Ukrainian magazine Focus, Olena Pinchuk was amongst the "top 10 most influential women" in Ukraine as of 2010.

 Victor Pinchuk made headlines when it was revealed that one of his lobbyists was previously picked by Donald Trump for national security aide.

 Kuchma was an amateur guitar player in his younger years.
 He was also known for his skill at the complicated card game preferans.

 In 2003, he published his book, Ukraine is Not Russia.

 After retirement, Kuchma was allowed to keep the state-owned dacha in Koncha-Zaspa for his personal use upon completion of his state duties.
 Government order #15-r, which allowed Kuchma to keep his estate, was signed by acting Prime Minister Mykola Azarov on 19 January 2005.
 Kuchma was also allowed to keep his full presidential salary and all service personnel, along with two state-owned vehicles.
 That order also stated that these costs would be paid out of the state budget.